UK Transfer Pricing - how it works

 2025 transfer pricing consultation

-In addition to the consultation, HMRC is reviewing the treatment of cost-contribution arrangements.
+In addition to these consultations, HMRC is reviewing the treatment of cost-contribution arrangements.
 This is a technical point primarily aiming to address differences in approach between the UK and US tax authorities.